yasmeenagag/automatic-irrigation-system/README.md

 for simplisity there are 2 available slot for irrigation morning and evening

 ## Testing
-for simplisity please use the postman collection irrigation-system.postman_collection.json <br/>
+Please refer to postman collection irrigation-system.postman_collection.json <br/>